Dagwbl/dagwbl.github.io/content/posts/diary/April-2024.md

 math: false
 ---

+## Apr 20

+One can only consider themselves awake after have washed up.

+Let not **bring up** the topic of her loud snoring.

+You asked me not to say anything, so I won't.

+It would be great if we could get along.

+Did you bother to fill up the tank?

+## Apr 19

+Yikes, somebody messed up the cheese tray.

+Come on, we didn't do all of this for nothing!

+It was supposed to be a short-term plan.

+More women have jobs these days Likewise they often own businesses

 ## Apr 15

 Worked, invited my colleague to eat dinner in my room, practiced speaking ability at the Geely Park, Learned Englsih at dormitory.